jamann246/pyschometrics-final/pyschometrics-final.pdf.md

 ## Methods

-#### Sampling
+### Sampling

 The 2023 NHS was a cross-sectional survey that targeted adults aged 18 and older who were U.S. residents, with a total of 7,604 complete responses.
 It was distributed online via invite, and was administered confidentially.
 Populations at higher risk for specific hazards (7%, n=525) and underrepresented groups, including American Indian, Alaska Native, Native Hawaiian, and Pacific Islanders (7%, n=517) were over-sampled.
 Additional demographic characteristics such as age, gender, race, ethnicity, and income were monitored while the survey was live and compared to soft quotas which were created using U.S. Census Bureau data from the 2021 Five-Year American Community Survey and the 2020 Decennial Census of Island Are.
 Seven percent (n=525) of participants completed the survey in Spanish, all other participants completed the survey in English.
 All responses included in this analysis were complete; however, some demographic variables were imputed by FEMA, including education, gender, race, disability, home-ownership, income and ethnicity.
 Across all of these variables, the average change from imputation was 0.51%.

-#### Measurement
+Further details on the sample demographics can be found in @tbl-sample.

 Preparedness affinity was measured using a subset of items from the NHS, which were identified by FEMA as being relevant driving factors of this construct.
 The specific items can be found in @tbl-items.

-#### Reliability and Validity
+The items each had a custom set of response options, none following a standard Likert-scale format.
+Ordinal response values were were sorted and converted in numeric values.
+The number of preparedness resources encountered was also included in the scale as a count.
+The sum of all of the items was used as the final numeric scale.

-Psychometric analysis was conducted to evaluate reliability using Cronbach’s alpha for internal consistency, criterion validity by correlating the preparedness affinity scale with self-reported preparedness actions, and construct validity through correlations with demographic variables such as income, disability status, household size, home-ownership, age, and rural status.
+Psychometric analysis was conducted to evaluate reliability using Cronbach’s alpha for internal consistency, criterion validity by correlating the preparedness affinity scale with self-reported preparedness actions, and construct validity through pair-wise correlations with demographic variables such as income, disability status, household size, home-ownership, age, and rural status.

-#### Exploratory Factor Analysis

 Exploratory Factor Analysis using Principal Axis Factoring was used to assess the latent structure, with scree plots and eigenvalues guiding the selection of one-, two-, and four-factor models.
+Due to the correlations that existed between items, an oblique rotation was applied to the data prior to factoring.
+Principal Axis Factoring was then applied using all three potential factor structures.
+Cronbach's alpha was calculated for each of the component factors in the two- and four-factor models.

 ## Results